CrickDataChallenge/github-introduction/README.md

 ![github.com main branch after merge](./images/web_main_merged.png)

 Now people not contributing but using your code can simply download from the main branch and are sure the code will work.

+## Git on the command line ##

+So far we have seen how to use git using GUI tools as well as navigate around the GitHub interface.
+Next, we will take a look at how we can use git on the terminal.

+To execute Git commands in your computer, you must open a command shell (also known as command prompt, terminal, and command line) of your preference.
+Here are some suggestions:

+- **For macOS users:**
+  - Built-in: Terminal.
+Press ⌘ command + space and type “terminal” to find it.
+  - iTerm2, which you can integrate with zsh and oh my zsh for color highlighting, among other handy features for Git users.
+- **For Windows users:**
+  - Built-in: cmd.
+Click the search icon on the bottom navigation bar on Windows and type cmd to find it.
+  - PowerShell: a Windows “powered up” shell, from which you can execute a greater number of commands.
+  - Git Bash: it comes built into Git for Windows.
+- **For Linux users:**
+  - Built-in: Linux Terminal.